-If there’s one thing that’s certain, it’s that at one point or another your weight loss is going to stall.
+If there’s one thing that’s certain, it’s that you’re at one point or another going to hit a weight loss plateau.
 What you decide to do at that time is going to have a large impact on your success.
 The following 8 tips will help you out when you inevitably reach that sticking point.

 This is one of my favorite eating methods for those people that are carbohydrate sensitive.
 You are able to eat just as many carbohydrates as usual, but instead, you mix up low carb and med/high carb days.
 Stick those high carb days on intense workout days, and use the low carb days for when you’re resting.
 In my opinion, there’s no better way to add muscle and drop body fat than carbohydrate cycling.